 If it doesn't move, use a bigger wrench!Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.

 What could be the purpose?Thanks for the refresher on the thread specs.
 Hap_ Hazzard is correct that it is difficult to distinguish between BSP and NPT.
 These threads are far from either.
 It might be a day or two, but I'll give it a try to come up with some details on the thread pitch, TPI etc. It isn't so much identifying it as to learning what is the purpose of threading all the radiator risers with this fine thread ----- and then forcing regular NPT radiator valves onto them.
 I have removed both 1" and 1-1/4 valves and they were NPT.
 The 1-1/4 took a 2' wrench with a 2 foot cheater and both feet pushing off the wall to get it broke loose.
 I figured it would egg the valve, but it screwed right onto the NPT I cut.
 The home owner figures the system was installed in the late teens or early 20's.

 I'd be happy to lend this nipple to Hap-Hazzard if you promise to return it.
 It is another piece in my collection.
 Not long ago I ran into wooden plugs hammered into fittings with a metering hole drilled in them.
 Our predecessors had their ways of making things work properly without all our fancy gizmos.